 According to Google, more than half of search queries globally are now coming from mobile devices.
-Therefore having an omnichannel presence should be a priority for all companies in both the B2B and B2C space.
+Therefore having an omni-channel presence should be a priority for all companies in both the B2B and B2C space.

 According to a recent Google mobile benchmark report, there’s an 113% increase in the probability of a visitor bouncing from a site if it takes more than 7 seconds to load.
-Therefore it’s in the interest of B2B organisations to offer a seamless mobile experience.
+Therefore it’s in the interest of B2B organizations to offer a seamless mobile experience.

 This combination of millennial-aged researchers and mobile is a game-changing one.
 So in 2019, more investment in this side of things from B2B companies seems natural.

 Blogs offer the chance to share information, garner discussion, and raise the chances of appearing in search results.
 This online medium is becoming a growing area for B2B businesses.